Washington Township, Bergen County, New Jersey: Parks and recreation

 Pine Lake was a popular resort destination in the early to mid 1900s.

 The Township of Washington offers various sports activities—baseball, softball, football, cheerleading, and soccer—which are played at the numerous parks and fields throughout the town.
 Clark Field includes a little league baseball field with two large dugouts and electronic scoreboard, a basketball court, a playground, sandbox, and a concession stand.
 The playground has many slides, monkey bars, games, gliders, fire poles, regular swings, baby swings, and a tire swing.
 Memorial Field is in the major recreation site in the township and provides facilities for multiple uses: baseball, softball, soccer and youth football.
 Adjacent to the Washington Elementary School, it also includes a recreation building with concession stand and a covered picnic pavilion.
 Other fields include Sherry Field which is close to the border of Westwood and township and offers a baseball field with two playing areas.
 The other field is Gardener Field which is a baseball field and also a playground.
 Both of these fields include a concession stand.

 As the township does not provide for any recreational pool service, the Washington Township Recreation Club (WTRC) fills this void.
 Membership at the Washington Township Recreation Club, more commonly known as the 'swim club' or 'pool', is not limited to township residents and is open to any individual or family who wishes to join.
 In addition to the Olympic sized outdoor pool, the WTRC also offers a game room and picnic area.
-Additional recreational facilities include the Bergen County YJCC, offering fitness programs, indoor swimming and a variety of classes for all denominations.
+Additional recreational facilities include the Bethany Community Center which took over the 10 acres campus of the YJCC in 2017, including its 80000 sqft building, offering fitness programs, indoor swimming and a variety of classes for all denominations.
 The town also has a privately owned Racquet and Health Club.